Back to SrizonVoice for macOS

 Google’s built-in voice typing transcribes as you speak, in real time.
 It optimizes for latency, so on long recordings it drops chunks, restarts mid-sentence, garbles proper nouns, and never sees the full sentence in context.
 Good enough for a quick reply, painful for a paragraph.

-Records the whole take first, then sends it to OpenAI’s Whisper Large v3 in one shot.
-The model gets every word in context — so punctuation, paragraphs, technical terms, code, and names all hold up.
-Optional Gemini pass on top to clean up filler words.
+Records the whole take first, then sends it to Gemini in one shot.
+The model gets every word in context, so punctuation, paragraphs, technical terms, code, and names hold up.
+It can also clean up filler words or translate into a target language.

 The tradeoff: you wait a second or two after releasing instead of watching words appear live.
 For anything longer than a sentence, it’s worth it.